srgokribb/Rifdock-Total-Setup/README.md

 - The installation process will took quite long time.

 ### 3. Build a Rosetta cxx11_omp and rifdock
+- To build RifDock, optain a copy of gcc with version >= 5.0
+- Install Boost version 1.65 or later
+- **Build a Rosetta cxx11_omp build with Ninja and cmake**
 #### 1) Install Ninja and set the proper PATH
-- In order to build rosetta cxx11_omp, Ninja shold be installed and proper PATH of Ninja need to be set.
+###### - In order to build rosetta cxx11_omp, Ninja shold be installed and proper PATH of Ninja need to be set.
  (1) Download Ninja 1.10.2 from Git-hub(https://github.com/ninja-build/ninja/releases).
 (Ref:https://github.com/ninja-build/ninja/wiki, https://github.com/ninja-build/ninja)

 ##### (2) Install Ninja